Zack Burdi: Tampa Bay Rays

 On January 18, 2023, Burdi signed a minor league contract with the Tampa Bay Rays organization.
 He began the year with the Triple-A Durham Bulls, posting a 6.75 ERA with a 7:7 K:BB across 6 games.
 On April 26, Burdi had his contract selected to the active roster.
 He made two scoreless appearances for the Rays before being designated for assignment on May 3.
 He cleared waivers and was sent outright to Triple-A Durham on May 7.

 On May 17, Burdi was selected back to the major league roster after Yonny Chirinos was optioned to Triple-A. After allowing 6 runs (5 earned) in an appearance against the Toronto Blue Jays, Burdi was again designated for assignment the following day on May 24.

 Los Angeles Dodgers

 On May 26, 2023, Burdi was claimed off waivers by the Los Angeles Dodgers.
 He was assigned to the Triple-A Oklahoma City Dodgers, where he made one appearance before he was designated for assignment on June 1.
 He cleared waivers and was sent outright to Triple–A on June 6.
 He pitched in three more games after being outrighted, with 4 2/3 scoreless innings overall.
 He elected free agency on October 13.

 On April 1, 2025, Burdi announced his retirement from professional baseball.

 Personal life

-His older brother, Nick Burdi, also plays professional baseball.
+His older brother, Nick Burdi, also pitched in Major League Baseball from 2018 to 2025.